 The Office of Legal Counsel (OLC) at the Department of Justice has concluded that the prohibition of section 208 extends to a Federal employee's service on the board of directors of a non-Federal entity where such service is performed in the employee's official capacity.
 (See OLC opinion dated November 19, 1996, and subsequent DAEOgram DO-97-015, issued April 2, 1997.)
-Accordingly, unless an employee is serving in an ex officio capacity pursuant to statutory authority or certain other factors are present, agencies generally must issue a 208(b)(1) waiver to permit the employee to serve.
+Accordingly, unless an

-Waivers for these situations are often issued based on the fact that the interests of the Government and the board on which the employee will be serving are parallel, thus justifying a determination that the disqualifying financial interest, although arguably substantial, is substantial as to be deemed likely to affect the integrity the services the Government may expect employee.
+Waivers for these situations are often issued based on the fact that the interests of the Government and the board on which the employee will be serving are parallel, thus justifying a determination that the disqualifying financial interest, although arguably substantial, is not so substantial as to be deemed likely to affect the integrity of the services the Government may expect from the employee.
 Such waivers also are justified by some agencies on the ground that the employee remains subject to agency supervision on the outside board and may be directed to resign in the event of a real conflict between the interests of the agency and the organization.

 Nevertheless, you usually will want to limit what an employee may do in carrying out his duties as a member of the board.
-For example, most agencies will not permit an employee to fundraise for the non-Federal entity, nor to request Federal funds on the entity's behalf.
-In addition, most agencies will not permit an employee to award

-Government grants or contracts to an entity if he sits on the entity's board in an official capacity.
+For example, most agencies will not permit an employee to fundraise for the non-Federal entity, or to request Federal funds on the entity's behalf.
+In addition, most agencies will not permit an employee to award Government grants or contracts to an entity if he sits on the entity's board in an official capacity.